 2003 – Dalton Park

-Scottish and Newcastle Brewery’s site in Newcastle closes.
-The Newcastle Breweries had occupied this site in the Gallowgate area of the town since 1890 and brewed Newcastle Brown Ale here from 1927.
-Brewing has taken place on the site since 1868.
-The brewing of the Brown Ale has been moved across the river to the Federation Brewery site at Dunston, Gateshead.
-The bottling of this beer will subsequently move to Tadcaster in 2007 and then to the Netherlands in 2017.
+Scottish and Newcastle Brewery’s site in Newcastle upon Tyne closes.
+The Newcastle Breweries had occupied this Tyne Brewery site in the Gallowgate area of the town from before the official foundation of the Newcastle Breweries company in 1890.
+Although brewing had taken place on the site since 1868, the Newcastle Breweries traces its foundation back to 1770 with the establishment of a brewery in Gateshead by John Barras and his partner William Johnston.
+Another John Barras took over Newcastle’s Tyne Brewery site in 1884.
+The famous Newcastle Brown Ale invented by Colonel Porter, was brewed here from 1927.
+In more recent times the brewing of the Brown Ale was moved across the river to the Federation Brewery site at Dunston, Gateshead.
+The bottling of this beer would subsequently move to Tadcaster in 2007 and then to the Netherlands in 2017.

 2004 – Sage Gateshead opens

 Sage Gateshead opens on the Gateshead quayside.
 Constructed from curved panels of stainless steel, it is a centre for music and conferences with state of the art acoustics.

 June 24, 2004 – England out of Euro 2004

 In football, England are defeated in the quarter final of UEFA Euro 2012 by Portugal 6-5 on penalties after the game ended 2-2 in Lisbon.

 2004 – ‘Science Central’ for brewery site

 Chancellor, Gordon Brown announces a major development of what is called Science Central on the former Newcastle Breweries Tyne Brewery site near St James’ Park.
 Initially its development is slow.
 It will be rebranded as Newcastle Helix in 2018.